Play your way to better health with games the doctor ordered

 SINGAPORE – When it comes to health, maybe people should “play-play”.

-Health institutions in Singapore are turning to games and rewards in order to spread the word about illness and disease, and also to nudge people to pick up healthier habits.
+Health institutions in Singapore are turning to games and rewards to spread the word about illness and disease, and also to nudge people to pick up healthier habits.

 SINGAPORE – When it comes to health, maybe people should “play-play”.

-Health institutions in Singapore are turning to games and rewards in order to spread the word about illness and disease, and also to nudge people to pick up healthier habits.
+Health institutions in Singapore are turning to games and rewards to spread the word about illness and disease, and also to nudge people to pick up healthier habits.

 Join ST's Telegram channel and get the latest breaking news delivered to you.